Fresh Fun Flavor

 🍽 Equipment

-I made this recipe using a medium sized mixing bowl, my trusty spatula, and very little effort!
+I made this recipe using a medium sized mixing bowl, my trusty spatula, and a baking sheet lined with parchment paper.
 This is the perfect snack for busy people!

 Ingredients in a mixing bowl including cashews, cocoa, and hemp.